Navigating a Season of Illness & Stress

 This particular metaphor also reminds me that I can choose to stop resenting the illness and to adopt a stance of care and respect for it - even though it’s often difficult to make that shift.

-In any case, if we minimize the reality of ill health and attempt to push on with our ‘usual’ productivity, we’ll often do so at the expense of neglecting or ignoring our bodies’ needs.
+In any case, if we minimize the reality of ill health and attempt to push on with our ‘usual’ productivity, we’ll often do so at the expense of neglecting ourselves - and the restorative conditions we need for healing.

-Have you noticed times when you’re pushing hard to reach some goal and start to sacrifice your wellbeing: compromising your sleep, skipping meals or having less time to prepare healthy food, maybe even ignoring cues to go to the bathroom?
+Have you noticed times when you’re pushing hard to reach some goal and you sacrifice your wellbeing: compromising sleep, skipping meals, maybe even ignoring cues to go to the bathroom?

 Or how sometimes you’re so wedded to productivity that your loved ones suffer for it?

-I’d argue that our culture values productivity over caregiving (to ourselves, each other and our natural world) and and I’m making a plea that we consider shifting our orientation - and noting that illness prompts us to pay deeper attention when it comes to these themes.
+Our culture values productivity over caregiving (to ourselves, each other and the natural world) and and I’m making a plea that we shift our collective orientation.

-When illness, crisis or high levels of stress are present and we try to maintain patterns as though nothing has changed and attempt to achieve our usual daily benchmarks, we’ll often soon enough realize that it’s not a choice: we humbly accept that we must shift our bars of expectation, that we simply can’t do what we normally can or previously could.
+When illness or crisis are alive and we try to maintain familiar patterns as though nothing has changed and attempt to achieve our usual daily benchmarks, we’ll often soon enough realize that it’s not a choice: we humbly accept that we must shift our expectations, that we simply can’t do what we previously could.

 While I have experienced some bewilderment, loss and grief in surrendering to new limits, I have also glimpsed a little thread of a grace in learning to respect my body in new ways, including to give over to the need for rest with greater intentionality and commitment.